Skip to main content

 tip

 Before applying a profile that changes many settings, consider creating a system restore point from the Actions menu.
-This allows you to easily revert all changes if needed.
+Applying a profile is also recorded in the Undo History, so it can be taken back from Actions β†’ Undo afterwards.